amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 ## Compiler front end, AST, and analysis introduction
 ### 1.1 Go packages overview
-There are six relevant packages:
+There are six relevant packages regarding the compiler front end when talking about static analysis:

-- [token](https://golang.org/pkg/go/token/) - Package token defines constants representing the lexical tokens of Go
+- [token](https://golang.org/pkg/go/token/) - Package `token` defines constants representing the lexical tokens of Go
-- [scanner](https://golang.org/pkg/go/scanner/) - Package scanner implements a scanner for Go source text.
-It takes a []byte as the source, which can then be tokenized through repeated calls to the Scan method.
+- [scanner](https://golang.org/pkg/go/scanner/) - Package `scanner` implements a scanner for Go source text.
+It takes a `[]byte` as the source, which can then be tokenized through repeated calls to the `Scan` method.
-- [parser](https://golang.org/pkg/go/parser/) - Package parser implements a parser for Go source files.
+- [parser](https://golang.org/pkg/go/parser/) - Package `parser` implements a parser for Go source files.
 The output is an abstract syntax tree (AST) representing the Go source
-- [AST](https://golang.org/pkg/go/ast/) - Package AST declares the types used to represent syntax trees for Go packages.
+- [AST](https://golang.org/pkg/go/ast/) - Package `AST` declares the types used to represent syntax trees for Go packages.
-- [constant](https://golang.org/pkg/go/constant/) - Package constant implements Values representing untyped Go constants and their corresponding operations.
+- [constant](https://golang.org/pkg/go/constant/) - Package `constant` implements Values representing untyped Go constants and their corresponding operations.
 - [types](https://golang.org/pkg/go/types/) - Package `types` declares the data types and implements the algorithms for type-checking of Go packages

-The `scanner` package is fed with []byte representing the source code.
-Its output is a list of tokens defined by the token package, and the parser package uses them to create the AST tree.
+The `scanner` package is fed with `[]byte` representing the source code.
+Its output is a list of tokens defined by the `token` package, and the parser package uses them to create the `AST` tree.
 After the tree is constructed, the parser runs type-checking algorithms run over the tree, validates its correctness, and evaluates constants.

 ### 1.2 What is AST?
 An abstract syntax tree (AST) is a way of representing the syntax of a programming language as a hierarchical tree-like structure.
 Let's take a look at the following program for an explanation.